koschink/Helgesen_2015/README.md

 A script to measure distances of replication foci in E.coli using ImageJ and Python.
 For a more complete description, see our publication:
-Dynamic Escherichia coli SeqA complexes organize the newly replicated DNA at a considerable distance from the replisome Helgesen et al, 2015 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4357733/)
+"Dynamic Escherichia coli SeqA complexes organize the newly replicated DNA at a considerable distance from the replisome" Helgesen et al, 2015 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4357733/)